Running 32bit Eclipse on 64bit Linux

 There should be no problem using the same 'workspace', but I created a new one and then right-clicked in the (empty) project navigator and picked 'import' just to be safe.

-You will need to reinstall all your plug-ins (CFEclipse, Subversion etc.) or continue to use your existing 64bit Eclipse for non-Flex work.
+You will need to reinstall all your plug-ins (CFEclipse, Subversion etc.) or continue to use your existing 64bit Eclipse for non-Flex work, unless you use something to [node:1506,title="make your Eclipse plugin list survive an Eclipse upgrade"].

 Don't forget to update your Flash player to the latest debug version (included with Builder) - you can check that it works OK by visiting http://kb.adobe.com/selfservice/viewContent.do?externalId=tn_19245&sliceId=1